 Some engine problems are simple to repair and don’t need to be stressed about.
-The same is not the case if you see the P1326 code in your scanner when running diagnostics on your Hyundai or Kia vehicle.
+Unfortunately, that’s not the case if you see the P1326 code in your scanner when running diagnostics on your Hyundai or Kia vehicle.

 In this guide, we illustrate what’s so serious about the P1326 trouble code and the symptoms you can expect from it.
-Additionally, we investigate the various causes, so you can get it fixed.
+Additionally, we investigate the potential causes so you can get it fixed.

 Code P1326 Definition